gupr0x4/SilentETHMiner/README.md

 # SilentETHMiner
 Can mine any Ethash or Etchash cryptocurrency.

-# SilentETHMiner v1.5.4 - Based on Lime Miner v0.3

-Can mine any Ethash or Etchash cryptocurrency.

 ## Main Features

 * .NET - Coded in C#, requires .NET Framework 4.5